 If this is your first foray into better audio, you’re in for a real treat!
-Below I’m going to list out my top recommendations with regard to Headphones and Amplifiers.
+Below I’m going to list my top recommendations concerning Headphones and Amplifiers.

 If you’re new to all this and want to upgrade your sound, you’re most certainly in the right place!!

-This page will be updated frequently as I garner new experiences, but do expect my top choice to more or less stay the same.
+This page will be updated frequently as I garner new experiences, but do expect my top choices to more or less stay the same.

 One of my good friends had no idea what she was missing out on until I let her borrow my Sennheiser HD600 and an iFi xCAN.

-“I can pair it wireless with my phone or use it as a desktop Amp/DAC?”
+“I can pair it wirelessly with my phone or use it as a desktop Amp/DAC?”

 ^ She actually said this too.